GPT-2 – Language Models are Unsupervised Multitask Learners

 {'input_ids': tensor([[15496, 11, 314, 1101, 257, 3303, 2746, 11]]), 'attention_mask': tensor([[1, 1, 1, 1, 1, 1, 1, 1]])}

-As you can see with the two tokenizers you get the same tokens.
-So to make the code more general, so that if you change the ckeckpoints, you don't have to change the code, let's use AutoTokenizer.
+As can be seen with the two tokenizers, the same tokens are obtained.
+So, to make the code more general, so that if the checkpoints change, the code doesn't have to be changed, we will use AutoTokenizer

 import torch